 1 on 1 Game Types:

-- This drill is to focus and work on your first touch defense and reading the offensive player
+- The focus on this drill is to work on your first touch defense as well as learning to read the offensive player.

 - Standard 1v1 – One player serves the ball across the net to the other.
 The returner has 3 hits to return the ball back off the net.
 Play continues until one player can’t get the ball back on the net.
 Typically players will run some of these adjustments: